Using a VPN to protect your privacy and your connection’s security is a good thing, but what if you can’t connect to a VPN on public WiFi?

 The number of possibilities is quite large in this matter, but here are the main reasons:

-- Internet connection is unstable
+• Internet connection is unstable

-- Your VPN software or servers are not working
+• Your VPN software or servers are not working

-- The firewall is blocking your VPN connection
+• The firewall is blocking your VPN connection

-- The VPN software is not updated to its latest version
+• The VPN software is not updated to its latest version

-- Public WiFi may block the traffic for specific VPN ports
+• Public WiFi may block the traffic for specific VPN ports

-Public WiFi is not a secure connection to use and it’s better to be precautions.
+Public WiFi is not a secure connection to use and it’s better to take precautions.
 So, using a VPN is the most secure way to access public networks without risking your safety and personal data.

 Does a VPN protect you on public WiFi?